Elvir Mekić: Early life and career

 Of Bosniak origin, Mekić's career began when he was a teenager and his talent was soon discovered.
-His first song "Se Seknuvam" became very popular in the Republic of Macedonia.
+His first song "Se Šeknuvam" became very popular in the Republic of Macedonia.
 After successfully producing several singles, he took a break from producing his own music so he could begin writing lyrics for other artists that were popular in the Republic of Macedonia.
 He returned to music-making in 2007 with the song "Neka Te Zaboravi", of the studio album, Opasno.

 After performing the song "Armija" at Skopje Fest 2008, Elvir, along with his best friend and fellow musician, Jovan Jovanov, organised a concert to be held in Skopje.
 Only one concert was planned for the 10 April 2008, but due to high ticket sales, a subsequent concert was scheduled for the following evening.
 In late 2008, Mekić collaborated with Serbian singer and former Đogani member, Slađa Delibašić.
-The pair released a Bosnian/Serbian single titled "5 Minuta".
+The pair released a Serbo-Croatian single titled "5 Minuta".
 He wrote the lyrics for the Macedonian entry to the 2009 Eurovision Contest.

 In 2010, he sang "Što je od Boga dobro je" with Bosnian singer Selma Bajrami on her album Selma 2010.